Kansas State University: Agriculture

 The university has had a long-standing interest in agriculture, particularly native Great Plains plant and animal life.
 The Kansas State University Gardens is an on-campus horticulture display garden that serves as an educational resource and learning laboratory for K-State students and the public.
 The Konza Prairie is a native tallgrass prairie preserve south of Manhattan, which is co-owned by The Nature Conservancy and Kansas State University and operated as a field research station by the department of biology.
 The university also owns an additional 18000 acre in cities across the state that it operates as Agricultural Experiment Stations in research centers in Hays, Garden City, Colby, and Parsons.

 In 2006, K-State dedicated the Biosecurity Research Institute.
 The BRI, in Pat Roberts Hall, is a safe and secure location in which scientists and their collaborators can study high-consequence pathogens.
 It was designed and constructed for biosafety level 3 (BSL-3) and biosafety level 3 agriculture (BSL-3Ag) research.

-Following the NBAF decision, leaders at two additional federal facilities announced they are coming to K-State.
-The Arthropod-Borne Animal Disease Research Unit, or ABADRU, specializes in animal and plant diseases transmitted by insects.
-The lab relocated from Laramie, Wyo., to K-State in order to fully realize its research mandate.
-The Center of Excellence for Emerging and Zoonotic Animal Diseases, or CEEZAD, will research foreign animal, zoonotic and newly discovered pathogens that can have a consequential economic impact on U.S. agriculture, homeland security and human and animal health.
-It will be led by K-State's Juergen Richt.

-The university's extensive list of research facilities includes the James R. Macdonald Laboratory for research in atomic, molecular and optical physics and the NASA Center for Gravitational Studies in Cellular and Developmental Biology.
+The university's research facilities include the James R. Macdonald Laboratory for research in atomic, molecular and optical physics and the NASA Center for Gravitational Studies in Cellular and Developmental Biology.
 The excimer laser, which made LASIK eye surgery possible, is a technology developed by Kansas State researchers.